wissemkhrarib/Facebookscraping/README.txt

     1- get the number of likes
     2- get the number of shares
-    3- get the posting date and change it from a string to datetime object 4- get the post text but it doesn't work perfectly because there is problem when the post has 2 more links.
+    3- get the posting date and change it from a string to datetime object 4- get the post text but it doesn't work perfectly because there is problem when the post has 2 "show more" links.

-the pages links should be in this form: "https://m.facebook.com/PAGE_NAME/"
+the pages urls should be in this form: "https://m.facebook.com/PAGE_NAME/"

 For the facebook account:
     1- Disable translation for the most used languages used in posts (Arabic, French, English)